srj-surajchauhan/FASHION-MNIST-model/README.md

-# FASION-MNIST-model-
+# FASHION-MNIST-model-
-A Fasion mnist based machine learning model using tensorflow and keras
+A Fashion mnist based machine learning model using tensorflow and keras